RAPHAEL LOW

 Honing creativity

-Here’s how (habitual approach):
+Here’s how (via habitual approach):

-Practice curiosity.
+• Practice curiosity.
 Ask questions.
 Overtime, it will become innate, and you can learn to ask different questions when trying to cook up solutions to a problem.
 New questions = new perspectives = new ways to tackle problems.

-Be random.
+• Be random.
 Practice clanging.
 Embrace your wild emotions.
 It will eventually affect your thinking to be as random, and henceforth creative

 Or a more systematic approach:

-Research thoroughly about the topic at hand.
+1. Research thoroughly about the topic at hand.
 Find out all the possible and already tried solutions to a problem.

-Think with 5W1H to figure out new perspectives or questions to throw a curveball and tackle the question in a different way.
+2. Think with 5W1H to figure out new perspectives or questions to throw a curveball and tackle the question in a different way.

-Read up on other unrelated fields for their solutions to dual problems, and see if those ideas can be applied to your field.
+3. Read up on other unrelated fields for their solutions to dual problems, and see if those ideas can be applied to your field.

-Gain inspiration from daily life encounters.
+4. Gain inspiration from daily life encounters.

 Bounded vs unbounded creativity

 Yet, when it comes to more academic and focused questions, e.g. in tackling a physics research problem, this unbounded creativity was inefficient.
 My creativity was not channeled to the problem at hand, and was too random in nature.
+Without keeping the constraints of physical reality in mind, one also spurs into imaginary-land, dreaming up a fictional sci-fi event rather than an actual solution to a scientific puzzle.

 Now comes the problem of balancing radical ideating with focused thought.
 Trying to narrow my scope of focus on a specific problem inherently limits my creative boundaries.
 I try to still preserve the childish wonder I have, but find the balance to focus the wonder and creativity on a research question.